sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 ## Basic idea of AVM GPU-only operation

 The following describes the basic operation of the active-vertex model class included.
-It is much simpler than the SPV branch!
+It is much simpler than the Voronoi branch!
 * (1) CPU STEP: Initialize a domain of cells in some way.
 Currently a CGAL triangulation of a random point set is used.
 * (2) GPU STEP: Compute the geometry of the cells, taking into account possible self-intersections